JackJohn0123/C-exam-scheduler/README.md

 # C-language-exam-scheduler

+OVERVIEW

 C language program that purposely use only bit-wise operations to speed up the program execution.
 The program is able to compute thousands of students exam booking in reasonable time, given that the number of possible scheduling conflicts increases as O(n2).

-The standard format for a student booking is placed in a 2d array and is interpreted as follows:
+The standard format for a student booking is placed in a 2d array in a header file and is interpreted as follows:

 1. Student number: 0 - 9999
 2. Week of exam : 0,1 (Week 1, Week 2)